bremenq/db-fitness-tracker/HW6/INSTRUCTIONS_FOR_TEAM.md

 **2025-10-30 23:59**

-Aleksandr's part is done (33% complete).
+My part is done (33% complete).
 We need Lee and Arslan to complete their searches to finish HW6!

 Good luck! 🚀